 Therefore, the optimal policy is defined using this value function by acting greedily at a given state $s$, $\pi^* = \text{arg}\text{max}_{a\in\mathcal{A}} Q^*(s,a)$.
-Q-learning offers a recursive update to approximate the state-action value function $Q$, given a transition sample $(s,a, r, s')$ generated by any behavioral policy:
+Q-learning offers a recursive update to approximate the state-action value function $Q^*$, given a transition sample $(s,a, r, s')$ generated by any behavioral policy:

 where $y = r +\gamma \max_{a'\in\mathcal{A}} Q(s',a')$ is the target value which is computed via bootstrapping with the current estimate, and $\alpha(s,a)$ is the step-size.
 In the target value, the maximum expected value of the next state is approximated by applying maximum operator on a single estimate.
-This introduces a maximization bias and causes Q-learning to overestimate the state-action values \cite{hasselt2010double}.
+This introduces a maximization bias and causes Q-learning to overestimate the state-action values \citep{hasselt2010double}.
 When dealing with high dimensional state and action spaces, the tabular form of the value functions is not suitable and function approximators are needed.
 Particularly, in Deep \ac{RL}, the state-action value function is modeled by a neural network $Q_{\theta}(s,a)$ with some learnable parameters $\theta$.
-In \cite{mnih2013playing}, DQN was introduced as the first successful application of neural networks in \ac{RL}. \citep{mnih2013playing} introduce a series of algorithmic components, more importantly, is the introduction of the \textit{target networks}.
+In \cite{mnih2013playing}, DQN was introduced as the first successful application of neural networks in \ac{RL}. \cite{mnih2013playing} introduce a series of algorithmic components, most notably the introduction of the \textit{target network}.
 Target networks $Q_{\bar{\theta}}$ allow a \textit{stable} learning of value functions by computing the target value using an older copy of the \textit{online network} $Q_{\theta}$, $y = r +\gamma \max_{a'\in\mathcal{A}} Q_{\bar{\theta}}(s,a)$.
 This is done by periodically updating the target parameters $\bar{\theta}$ to the online parameters $\theta$ every $T$ steps.
 Hence preventing the chase of a moving target due to learning $Q_\theta$ from its own value that eventually results in unstable learning.
-Despite the success, this results in a \textit{slow} learning of value function as well as the policy due to relying on out-dated estimates.
-This raises a question: \textit{can we find a practical bellman update rule that results in a stable and fast learning?}
+Despite the success, this results in a \textit{slow} learning of the value function as well as the policy due to relying on out-dated estimates.
+This raises a question: \textit{can we find a practical Bellman update rule that results in a stable and fast learning?}